 Bad data can come from a wide range of sources, including:

 - Data that’s been entered in the wrong field.

 - Misspells, typos, and other errors.

 No matter where your bad data comes from, it can have a significant impact on the success of your marketing campaigns.
+A contact record with any of these issues is inherently less valuable to your organization than one that is clean.
+This is why HubSpot data quality is so critical.
 Let’s take a look at the three biggest reasons all companies should consider instituting data integrity and quality assurance programs.

 There are many ways that bad data can harm your marketing and sales campaigns.
 Sometimes this impact will be specific to your own campaigns.
 But there are some ways in which low-quality data commonly impacts campaigns.